LiYanan2004/Aperture/Sources/Aperture/Documentation.docc/Camera/Camera.md

-# ``Camera``
+# ``CameraManager``

 ## Overview

 Camera is an object with Observation.
-It serves as the source of truth of a single CameraView.
+It serves as the source of truth of a single Camera.

-Access `Camera` object inside CameraView view builder, using it to start or stop the session, capture photo and more.
+Access `CameraManager` object inside Camera view builder, using it to start or stop the session, capture photo and more.

 ## Topics